hotrungnhan/remitano_interview/readme.md

 2. Don't forget to run db initilizer
 3. Login/register can sometime raise error in production due to network.
 4. Google API have a quota limit, if you see any error when add video, please reach me via github issue or directly via email.
+5. Topic that this project not enough time to cover
+   1. Error clearly display / Error handler
+   2. Security
+   3. Loading effect / animations
+   4. Code Structure (mostly in FE)
 # Requirement
 ## Local
 ```bash